nm-morais/cp_pattern_data_collection/README.md

     import matplotlib.pyplot as plt
     ImportError: No module named 'matplotlib'

-  #This means the computer you are working on dont have the requirements to run the python script, therefore you must copy the log file over to your computer and run in a computer with the requirements . use scp for this again:
+  This means the computer you are working on doesn't have the requirements to run the python script, therefore you must copy the log file over to your computer and run in a computer with the requirements . use scp for this again:

-  $ scp ~/cp_pattern_data_collection gXX@LAB_IP:~/cp_pattern_data_collection/log
+  $ scp \~/cp_pattern_data_collection gXX@LAB_IP:~/cp_pattern_data_collection/log

   create a directory for the graphs and the csv's
   $ mkdir csv